gophish/python-api-documentation/README.md

 api = Gophish(api_key)
 ```

 Now you're ready to start using the API!
-You can find all the different endpoints below:
+You can find all the detailed information for the `Gophish` class and the different endpoints below.